 - During the summer a $5.00 day use fee is charged at the Carson Pass, Carson Pass overflow, Woods Lake and Meiss trailheads.
 These passes can be purchased on site.
 Other types of annual passes accepted during the summer include the Eldorado National Forest and Lake Tahoe Basin Management Unit Parking Pass, the Interagency Pass, the Interagency Senior Pass, and the Interagency Access Pass.

 - During the winter, a Snow Park permit is required, which costs $5.00 for day use or $20 for an annual pass.
 You can obtain a pass from the OHMVR website or check with the Amador District Office for more information on obtaining these passes.

 The eastern portion of the Mokelumne Wilderness is managed by the Carson Ranger District of the Humboldt-Toiyabe National Forest.
 Permits are available at trailheads on the Carson Ranger District: Ebbetts Pass, Wet Meadows, and Thornburg Canyon.
 Permits are also available at the Information Center in Markeeville, CA. These permits are not valid for the Carson Pass Management Area.

-If you are leaving from a trailhead on the Stanislaus (off of the Highway 4 corridor), you must pick up a permit from one of the Stanislaus National Forest offices (see sidebar for links to the Stanislaus site, office hours, locations, etc.).
+If you are leaving from a trailhead on the Stanislaus (off of the Highway 4 corridor), you must obtain a free wilderness permit from the Stanislaus Natinal Forest.

 MAXIMUM GROUP SIZE